 All textual content should be provided in a single file, prepared using either Word or TeX/LaTeX; figures should be provided in individual files (see below).

-The manuscript text file should include the following parts, in order: a title page with author affiliations and contact information (the corresponding author should be identified with an asterisk); the sections required for each content type (see information for Articles); then References, Acknowledgements (optional), Author Contributions, Competing Interests statement, Figure Legends and Tables.
+The manuscript text file should include the following parts, in order: a title page with author affiliations and contact information (the corresponding author should be identified with an asterisk); the specific sections required for each content type; then References, Acknowledgements (optional), Author Contributions, Competing Interests statement, Figure Legends and Tables.

-Nature Electronics does not use a manuscript template for Word documents.
+Nature Ecology & Evolution does not use a manuscript template for Word documents.
 The manuscript file should be formatted as double-spaced, single-column text without justification.
 Pages should be numbered using an Arabic numeral in the footer of each page.
 Standard fonts are recommended, and the Symbol font should be used for representing Greek characters.

 To submit a TeX/LaTeX file, please use any of the standard class files such as article.cls, revtex.cls or amsart.cls.
 All textual material should be provided as a single file in default Computer Modern fonts.
 Please avoid non-standard fonts and packages and remove all personal macros before submitting.
 For graphics, we recommend graphicx.sty.
 Please use numerical references only for citations, and include the references within the manuscript file itself.
 If you wish to use BibTeX, please copy the reference list from the .bbl file, paste it into the main manuscript .tex file, and delete the associated \bibliography and \bibliographystyle commands.
 Before submission, please ensure that the complete .tex file compiles successfully on your own system with no errors or warnings.
 There is no need to spend time visually formatting the manuscript: our style will be imposed automatically when the paper is prepared for publication.

 The Methods section should be written as concisely as possible but should contain all elements necessary to allow interpretation and replication of the results.
 The Methods section in Articles should ideally not exceed 3,000 words but may be longer if necessary.
-Authors can deposit the step-by-step protocols used in their study to Protocol Exchange, an open resource maintained by Nature Research.
+Authors can deposit the step-by-step protocols used in their study to Protocol Exchange, an open resource maintained by NPG.
 Protocols deposited by the authors will be linked to the Online Methods section upon publication.
-Methods can contain their own references in addition to those used in the main text.

-References should be numbered sequentially first throughout the text, then in tables, followed by figure legends, boxes and finally methods; that is, references that appear only in tables, figure legends boxes or methods should be last in the reference list.
+References should be numbered sequentially first throughout the text and methods, then in tables, followed by figure legends and, finally, boxes; that is, references that appear only in tables, figure legends or boxes should be last in the reference list.
 Only one publication is given for each number.
 Only articles that have been published or accepted by a named publication or recognized preprint server should be in the numbered list.
 Published conference abstracts, numbered patents and research datasets that have been assigned a digital object identifier may be included in the reference list.
 Grant details and acknowledgments are not permitted as numbered references.
 Footnotes are not used.

 BibTeX bibliography files cannot be accepted.
 LaTeX submission must contain all references within the manuscript .tex file itself (see above TeX/LaTeX section for more details).

-Titles of cited articles are required for Articles, Reviews and Perspectives.
+Titles of cited articles are required for Articles, Reviews and Perspective articles.
 Example: Rosenzweig, C. et al. Attributing physical and biological impacts to anthropogenic climate change.
 Nature 453, 353–357 (2008).